-The Seven Challenges – Brief™, also known as "Brief Challenges", is the brief therapy version of The Seven Challenges®, which is listed on SAMHSA’s National Registry of Evidence-based Programs and Practices.
+The Seven Challenges – Brief™, also known as "Brief Challenges", is the brief therapy version of The Seven Challenges®.

-Brief Challenges is designed for youth who have a known or suspected drug problem, and is used in four individual sessions lasting approximately one hour each.
+Brief Challenges is designed for adolescents and young adults who have a known or suspected drug problem, and is used in four individual sessions lasting approximately one hour each.
 Brief Challenges is designed to serve three functions:

 - Assessment of drug and co-occurring problems

 - Mental health issues, including an understanding of psychological, emotional and situational problems the young person faces